tc39/notes/meetings/2019-07/july-24.md

 MB: I'll work for Stage 3 next, but not today.

-LBR: Why aren't you asking for Stage 3 today?
+LEO: Why aren't you asking for Stage 3 today?

 MB: Not everyone has done their full review.
 There have been recent changes landing to the spec.
 I think it would be better to wait for the next meeting.
 But I appreciate the review work you've done.